tsgoten/cs70-website/policies.md

 #### In-Person

 See the Calendar tab for OH time and location.
-You will still submit a ticket online at [oh.eecs70.org](https://oh.eecs70.org) to join the OH queue.
+You will submit a ticket online at [oh.eecs70.org](https://oh.eecs70.org) to join the OH queue.
 In the ticket please specify the room you are currently in.
 Once it is your turn a course staff member will call your name to help you with your ticket.

-#### Party
+#### Online

-At any time of any day, you can create a group for a question you are working on.
-Specify the assignment and question you’re working on and select “online” for location.
-Enter your own video call link - other students can join this group to work together on the same problem.
-You should look to see if someone else has already started a group for the problem you are working on, and join that group if so.
+At the times listed on the calendar, someone on course staff will be monitoring the online queue.

-#### Queue
+Again, you will submit a ticket online at [oh.eecs70.org](https://oh.eecs70.org) to join the OH queue with your location specified as online.

-At the following times, someone on course staff will be monitoring the online queue.
-Anyone in a “Party” group may hit “Ask for Help (as a group)” to submit their group to the queue.
-A course staff member will join the video call listed on the group when they help you.
-Alternatively, you can submit an individual ticket to the queue.
-Follow the same protocol as party group creation (question, location, zoom link).
+A course staff member will provide a video call link for you to join when it's your turn.
+In-person course staff will prioritize helping in-person tickets on the queue.

 ### Participation